Jailed British-Egyptian activist Alaa Abd El-Fattah ‘breaks hunger strike’

 He has spent most of the past decade in prison and is currently serving a five-year sentence on charges of disseminating false news, for retweeting a report in 2019 that another prisoner died in custody.

-For the past six months he has been on a partial hunger strike, taking just 100 calories a day.
+Since April he has either refused food entirely or been on a partial hunger strike, taking just 100 calories a day, and even spent a week without water, according to the campaign for his release.

 But the note from Wadi al-Natrun prison said: “How are you, Mama?
 Don’t worry, I’m OK.
 Your short letter got through, and I feel better now knowing you’re OK.
 The mp3 [music player] got through too.
 I’ll see you on the visit day and tell you everything then and we’ll get back to long letters after the visit.